Self-isolation guidance for students

-Public Health England advice on staying at home is as follows:
+Public Health England advice on self-isolation is as follows:

 You should remain in your home.
-Do not go to work, school, or public areas, and do not use public transport or taxis.
+Do not go to work, classes, or public areas, and do not use public transport or taxis.

-If your symptoms worsen during home isolation or are no better after 7 days, contact NHS 111 online.
+If you have symptoms and they worsen during isolation or are no better after 7 days, contact NHS 111 online.
 If you have no internet access, call NHS 111.

 At the University of York: for a medical emergency use Safezone (safezoneapp.com) to contact University of York security or ring them on 01904 32 3333.